Buying a Condo in Phuket: The Ultimate Guide

 Laguna Phuket includes tourist infrastructure in the form of hotels and restaurants.
 But it also hosts branded residential condo and villa projects like the Banyan Tree Grand Residences.

-With that said, given that tourists don’t tend to cluster nearly as much in this area, house prices are far less expensive than in Southeast Phuket.
-The exceptions are hotel branded projects located in the Laguna Phuket development.
+With that said, given that tourists don’t tend to cluster nearly as much in this area, house prices are generally far less expensive here compared to the island’s Southeast side.
+The exceptions are hotel branded projects in Phuket located in the Laguna development.

 In other words, you need to be careful and pick the right spot or you can easily overpay by deciding to be immediately in the action.